Everything travelers need to know about novel coronavirus - Local News 8

 “In February, we began deploying a fogging technique with a highly effective, EPA-registered disinfectant on flights arriving in our US gateways from Asia — Atlanta, Detroit, Honolulu, Los Angeles, Minneapolis/St. Paul, Portland and Seattle,” Delta says on its website.

-Fogging is being performed on all trans-Pacific flights arriving into the US, the airline said, and there are plans to expand those procedures to inbound international flights with a focus on flights coming from places with reported coronavirus cases.
+Fogging is being performed on all trans-Pacific flights arriving into the US, the airline said, and those procedures are being expanded to more inbound international flights with a focus on flights coming from places with reported coronavirus cases.
+Fogging on all inbound Italy flights to New York-JFK and Atlanta began on February 29.

 Southwest Airlines regularly cleans aircraft and “will continue to monitor and follow all guidance from the Centers for Disease Control and World Health Organization regarding the coronavirus and make any adjustments to our procedures, as necessary,” the airline said in a statement.